-At the end of your interview, conclude by asking what the next steps are in terms of how you will be notified of their decision, and when you should expect to hear from them.
-This shows that you are interested and motivated and are keen to make sure you achieve a positive result.
+If you are genuinely interested in the job you’re being interviewed for, make sure you demonstrate your enthusiasm.
+Let your interviewer know that you are interested in the role and company, and tell them why.
+At the end of your interview, be sure to check how you will be notified of their decision, and when you should expect to hear from them.
+This shows that you are interested, motivated and keen to achieve a positive result.